 Nationalism, Internationalism and Global Citizenship in Education

-Dr. Wong is an Assistant Professor in the Department of Education Policy and Leadership.
+Dr. Wong is an Associate Professor in the Department of Education Policy and Leadership.
 She earned her B.A. (communication) and M.Ed (educational leadership and foundations) from the Brigham Young University, Utah, USA, and Ph.D.
 (Education) from The Hong Kong Institute of Education, Hong Kong.
 Following her Ph.D., she was a Postdoctoral Fellow at the Education University of Hong Kong.
 Dr. Wong has participated in various research projects over the past ten years (such as Participatory Citizenship, Applied Learning, Curriculum Reform, Work-Based Learning) and has been involved in international projects (such as research undertaken on a UNESCO project on out of school children, comparison of higher education study for Asia-Pacific region students, teacher preparation programs in Mainland, China).
 Her work has been recognised by EdUHK through publication awards.
 She has served as a reviewer of international and local academic journals.

 Diversity and Minority Education